 You should feel a stretch through the front of your thigh.
 Hold this position for 30-60 seconds and repeat on the other side.

-If you have a stretch strap, you will need it for this exercise.
-If you don’t, you can use a belt or towel to assist you during this stretch.
+If you have a stretching strap, you will need it for this exercise.
+If you don’t, you can use a belt, towel, or dog leash to assist you during this stretch.

-Lie on your back with the stretch strap across the ball of your foot.
+Lie on your back with the stretching strap across the ball of your foot.
 Keeping your knee straight, pull on the strap and lift your leg up towards the ceiling.

 You should feel a stretch in the back of your thigh.
 Hold this position for 30-60 seconds and repeat on the other side.